The-OpenROAD-Project/ORAssistant/README.md

 ## Components

 We have divided our app into three components, each of which can be hosted on a separate machine for scalability.
-- Backend: Generates the necessary chat endpoints for users to communicate.
+- Backend: Generates the necessary chat endpoints for users to communicate with.
 - Frontend: We use Streamlit to communicate with a chat endpoint, providing a user-friendly chat interface.
 - Evaluation: Besides the vanilla chat interface, we also have a human evaluation interface for research and development.